DougBurke/hsamp/README.md

+This is currently a vanity project, but I'd like to turn it into something useful, if I had time ...

-Can we access SAMP via Haskell?
+# Can we access SAMP via Haskell?

 http://www.ivoa.net/Documents/REC/App/SAMP-20090421.html